ArtMares/pqcreator/README.md

 PQCreator
 =========
-The prototype of rapid application development studio based on PQEngine - a GUI tool kit for PHP.
+The prototype of environment for rapid application development, based on PQEngine - a GUI toolkit for PHP, provides access to the framework Qt.

 Usage
 -----